BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Part-1.md

                     //Make cursor visible.
 					cursor.visible = true;
                     // Floor the hit position and set it as hitPointLoc.
-                    //(Z-axis will remain 1.0 as we don't want to build buildings lower or higher the ground) hitPointLoc.set(Math.ffloor(hit.pos.x), Math.ffloor(hit.pos.y), 1.0);
+                    // (Z-axis will remain 1.0 as we don't want to build buildings lower or higher the ground) hitPointLoc.set(Math.ffloor(hit.pos.x), Math.ffloor(hit.pos.y), 1.0);
-                    //Set location of cursor from hitPointLoc
+                    // Set location of cursor from hitPointLoc cursor.transform.loc.setFrom(hitPointLoc);
-					cursor.transform.loc.setFrom(hitPointLoc);
 					cursor.transform.buildMatrix();
 				}